Stocking: History

 Historically, even though the word sock is at least as ancient in origin, what men normally wore in the medieval period were referred to as hose.

 The word stock used to refer to the bottom "stump" part of the body, and by analogy the word was used to refer to the one-piece covering of the lower trunk and limbs of the 15th century—essentially tights consisting of the upper-stocks (later to be worn separately as knee breeches) and nether-stocks (later to be worn separately as stockings).
 (See Hose.)

 In 1560, the merchant Thomas Gresham tried to buy silk hose ("sylke howsse") for Elizabeth I in Antwerp, but not finding any, instead sent her measurements to Spain for 20 pairs to be made.
+As a New Year's Day gift in January 1562, Sybil Penn gave Elizabeth I a pair of "silk knytt hoose".
+These were knitted silk stockings, and in subsequent years were supplied by the queen's silkwoman Alice Montague.

 Before the 1590s, stockings were knitted by hand or constructed from woven cloth.
 Knitted stockings were preferred because of their flexibility.
 The first knitting machines were for making stockings.
 The stockings themselves were made of cotton, linen, wool or silk.
 A polished cotton called lisle was common, as were those made in the town of Balbriggan.

 Before the 1920s, stockings, if worn, were worn for warmth.
 In the 1920s, as hemlines of dresses rose and central heating was not widespread, women began to wear flesh-colored stockings to cover their exposed legs.
 Those stockings were sheer, first made of silk or rayon (then known as "artificial silk") and after 1940 of nylon.